Friday, September 18, 2020

 34 rue Barbès

-• A street for deals, such as recycled phones and jeans
+• A street for such deals as recycled phones and jeans

 Jeans at the background, 25€